smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/readme.md

 6) Trivial, Non-Trivial and Semi-Trivial Dependencies
 7) Partial and Functional Dependencies

+From these attributes, you can make deductions about 2NF, 3NF, BCNF, 4NF, 5NF.

 ## Overview

 There are five scripts in this repository, and I break each one down into its own markup file for easy explanation.